 1. Implementing digital receipts through a third-party vendor

-Several start-ups and other vendors are realising the profit possibilities available in the digital landscape of retail right now.
-Many offer solutions to be integrated with your POS in order to serve your customers with digital receipts.
+Several start-ups and other vendors are realizing the profit possibilities available in the digital landscape of retail right now.
+Many offer solutions to be integrated with your POS to serve your customers with digital receipts.

-As a retailer, you can fully rely on your POS-partner and the third-party vendor to make the digital receipts happen.
-For instance, when going for a POS from Extenda Retail you will already have a great amount of plug and play solutions with standard integrations to third-parties for digital receipts.
-You need an agreement with the third-party, but the rest of the set-up is ready out of the box.
+As a retailer, you can fully rely on your POS partner and the third-party vendor to make the digital receipts happen.
+For instance, when going for a POS from Extenda Retail you will already have a great number of plug-and-play solutions with standard integrations to third parties for digital receipts.
+You need an agreement with the third party, but the rest of the setup is ready out of the box.

 With a sharp IT team in-house, you can implement digital receipts on your own.
 Most large retailers today already have a loyalty program which can be a given place to store digital receipts.

-To get the digital receipt from your POS into your loyalty program will however require some custom integration.
-And as with all customisations and custom integrations, you risk getting tied up in a spider web of clever solutions that in the end can obstruct you from making larger updates, changes, and improvements.
+Getting the digital receipt from your POS into your loyalty program will however require some custom integration.
+And as with all customizations and custom integrations, you risk getting tied up in a spider web of clever solutions that in the end can obstruct you from making larger updates, changes, and improvements.
 Maintaining and updating the solution will keep laying hours on your in-house developers.

 From a customer experience point of view, the digital receipts from the different retailers will not be available in one place, but instead, they will be found in the different apps and loyalty programs from the various retailers.

-With a standardised add-on to your POS, you can simply send automated emails with digital receipts directly to your customers’ inbox.
-You do not need a separate app, login or third-party vendor, but you do need to identify the customer at the check-out and connect the transaction to his or her email address.
+With a standardized add-on to your POS, you can simply send automated emails with digital receipts directly to your customers’ inboxes.
+You do not need a separate app, login, or third-party vendor, but you do need to identify the customer at the check-out and connect the transaction to his or her email address.